 This unit helps our students become more attuned to an understanding of college values, rigor, and skill sets.
 First-Year Seminar also partners with Alpha Leaders (or peer leaders).
 Each class section consists of 2-3 Alpha groups, each of which includes 8-12 students.
 Alpha groups meet outside of class time each week to continue University 101 conversations, and to support the sense of community and belonging on our campus.

-Students take the Noel Strengths Academy’s StrengthsFinder assessment by the fourth week of the semester.
+Students take the StrengthsFinder assessment during their first semester, as APU encourages students to focus on their strengths and use them as a guide to academic and vocational choices.
 We invite Strengths-certified faculty and staff to teach our students how to utilize their unique strengths to advance in their academic and career pursuits.

 Health and Wellness